 Q. What is a Patent?

 A patent is a legal right which gives the patent owner the option to sue, in Court, a party who uses (including manufacturing and selling) the patented invention without authorisation.
 If the Court action is successful, the patent owner may be granted, for example, damages and/or a Court Order requiring the other party to stop using the invention.
 Owning a patent does not necessarily mean that you are free to use your invention.
 Use could infringe intellectual property rights owned by others.
+A patent is also a property right, which can be bought and sold and licensed and can therefore be a valuable asset for your company.

 Q. How do I obtain a patent?